-This post will look at the old technology to be switched off, the reasons for the switch, what alternatives are available and how they can benefit your business.
+We look at the old technology that will be switched off, the reasons for the switch, what alternatives are available and how they can benefit your business.
+Read more.

 “The public switched telephone network (PSTN) is the aggregate of the world's circuit-switched telephone networks that are operated by national, regional, or local telephony operators, providing infrastructure and services for public telecommunication” - Source

 Analogue voice data is sent over a circuit-switched phone line made up of copper wires which is owned and operated by your phone provider.

 “Integrated Services Digital Network (ISDN) is a set of communication standards for simultaneous digital transmission of voice, video, data, and other network services over the traditional circuits of the public switched telephone network” - Source

 Put simply your standard telephone line is used to send voice and data over the same line.
 Therefore you can make phone calls on a home telephone and plug your broadband router in to access the internet using the same port.

 BT introduced ISDN lines nationwide in 1986, and since then connectivity has advanced greatly.
 The investment and nationwide roll out of superfast fibre internet and new Ethernet products provides a viable alternative.

 In fact, BT have not installed any new ISDN lines in central London since 2014 which goes to show that many businesses have already moved on.
 But switching over 3 million active ISDN users is no small task - hence why they have given businesses so much notice.